Laboratoire-de-Chemoinformatique/SynTool/_sources/reaction_rules_extraction.rst.txt

 Configuration
 ---------------------------

-The ExtractRuleConfig class in SynTool allows for the fine-tuning of the reaction rules extraction protocol:
+The reaction rules extraction protocol can be adjusted with the configuration file:

 .. code-block:: yaml